 History of the Awards

 For the last twenty years the London homelessness Awards have been recognised as the premier awards for housing and homelessness organisations.
 In that time we have given out well over £500,000 in prize money.
-The ceremony at which the winning projects are announced is now a high profile event at City hall with the Deputy Mayor in attendance.
+The ceremony at which the winning projects are announced is now a high profile event with the Deputy Mayor in attendance.

 Winners over the year have included local authority teams, big organisations, small organisations and organisations working in partnership.
 The awards embrace innovation and encourage radical but practical solutions to homelessness and rough sleeping in London.